This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 visualize the vectors in

 polar coordinates.
-This will later enable us to establish the values of in
+This will later enable us to establish the values of

-all the common coordinate systems.
+several of the common coordinate systems.

 12.2The system in polar coordinates